rdebusscher/jsr375-examples/README.md

 External LDAP is configured by the CDI definition annotation in the Servlet class.

 Example LDAP entries can be found within _apacheDS_JCP.ldif_

+## ldapform-jsf

+Same as previous but now the protected resource is a JSF page, not a servlet.

+Additional config is made within web.xml to define the protected and free accessible pages.

+On GlassFish 5.0, there is an Internal Server Error with no explanation.

+Therefor a EE7 profile is created in Maven so that the application runs on WildFly 10+